-- Every year our 8th grade class takes an educational trip to Washington, D.C.
+- 1. Every year our 8th grade class takes an educational trip to Washington, D.C.
 Families can secure travel funds through the use of scrip or other pre-approved fundraising events. - 2.
 Only current Trinity students in the 8th grade may go on the Washington, D.C. trip - 3.
 School dress code and discipline guidelines apply. - 4.
 All students and chaperones must travel using the same mode of transportation throughout the trip.
 A waiver may be granted under extenuating circumstances by the Board of Education but must be applied for at least four months before the trip. - 5.
 Chaperones and students must follow all guidelines established by the tour company and the Board of Education. - 6.
-This trip is designed for the students and is not intended to serve as a family vacation. - 7.
-There must be one chaperone for every three students in the hotel rooms. - 8.
-A faculty representative will accompany the 8th grade on the DC Trip.
+This trip is designed for the students as an educational experience and is not intended to serve as a family vacation. - 7.
+A faculty representative will accompany the 8th grade on the DC Trip. - 8.
+Washington D.C.
+Chaperones- Chaperones for the trip are an integral part of the Washington D.C. trip.
+A limited number of chaperones will be required each year for the success and for the safety of the students.
+Those parents who would be willing to chaperone will be asked to submit their names to Mr. Struck via email by a specific date.
+Those names will then be discussed with the leadership team and the required amount of chaperones will be chosen.
+Criteria for selection will be based upon areas of need for the health, safety, and educational enrichment of the students.
+These criteria will include but are not limited to volunteers having careers in education, the medical field, and first responders.
+In addition, in order to minimize cost for housing for all of the families involved, some consideration may be given to the gender of the chaperones (boys must room with male chaperones and girls with female chaperones).